forester-bt/forester/docs/src/r_actions.md

 Where `args` are the given arguments from the tree definition and invocation and `ctx` is a reference of the invocation context with `bb` and `tracer`

+## Mutability
+The actions are intentionally stateless thus they can't mutate.
+Therefore, it is better off to use blackboard to keep some data between the calls.

 ## How to register action